Eric's Platform

 -

-- Tax incentives for first-time homebuyers in rapidly growing communities
+- Tax incentives for first-time homebuyers

 - Increase funding for affordable housing development